isecurefi/wscli-php/wscli-php-sdk/swagger-php-sdk/SwaggerClient-php/docs/Api/CertsApi.md

 EnrollCert

 Provide WS-Channel user id, _WsUserId_, _Company_, and PIN _Code_ for _Bank_ certificate enrollment. _Company_ must match with the contract with the bank and is part of enrollment process.
-Note that certificate private key is securely generated and stored encrypted on service side and never leaves from there.
+Note that certificate private key is securely generated and stored encrypted with AWS KMS encrypted authentication on API side.
 Certificates are automatically renewed when needed.

 ### Example
 ```php